dylanspurgin/wordpress-theme-developer/README.md

 # wordpress-theme-developer
-Starter for developing WordPress theme using the `gulp` task runner and `php-connect` to serve WordPress and your theme without the need for another webserver.
-HTML5Boiler plate theme is included but may be replaced with your own starter theme.
+Starter for developing WordPress themes using the `gulp` task runner and `docker` to serve WordPress and your theme without the need for another webserver (No MAMP/XAMP/LAMP!).

+The HTML5Boilerplate theme is included but may be replaced with your own starter theme.
 This project also works well for developing child themes.

 Based on [wordpress-gulp-starter-kit](https://github.com/synapticism/wordpress-gulp-starter-kit)